Lossy Compression of General Random Variables: The Regularity Conditions

-In all these examples $\setY=\setX$, where $\setX$ is equipped with the metric induced by the norm of the ambient space, $\reals^d$, and the regularity dimension of the measure equals the Hausdorff dimension of $\setX$ (for Items \ref{item:HD1} and \ref{item:HD2}, this follows from arguments in \citep[Section 3.2]{fa14}; for \ref{item:HD3} it is a consequence of the assumption $0<\colH^d(\setX)<\infty$).
-For measures that are only subregular or superregular, the sets $\setX$ and $\setY$ may differ from each other, there is no need for a common ambient space, and instead of a metric on $\setX$ or $\setY$ only a distortion function on $\setX\times\setY$ is required.
+In all these examples $\setX\subseteq \setY=\reals^d$, $\rho(x,y)=\lVert x-y\rVert$, where $\lVert\,\cdot\,\rVert$ is a norm on $\reals^d$, and the regularity dimension of the measure equals the Hausdorff dimension of $\setX$ (for Items \ref{item:HD1} and \ref{item:HD2}, this follows from arguments in \cite[Section 3.2]{fa14}; for \ref{item:HD3} it is a consequence of the assumption $0<\colH^d(\setX)<\infty$).
+Note that Definition \ref{def:subreg} is much more general as it does not require $\setX\subseteq\setY$ and the distortion function need not be symmetric.
 The following simple example illustrates this aspect for $\setX$ a Grassmannian and $\setY$ a hypersphere (the more complicated case where $\setX$ and $\setY$ are both Grassmannians is investigated in Section \ref{sec:grass}).

-\begin{exa} Let $p,d\in\naturals$ with $p<d$ and denote by $\setG^\reals(p,d)$ the $p(d-p)$-dimensional Grassmannian consisting of all $p$-dimensional subspaces of $\reals^d$ \citep[Section 1.3.2]{ch03}.
+\begin{exa} Let $p,d\in\naturals$ with $p<d$ and denote by $\setG^\reals(p,d)$ the $p(d-p)$-dimensional Grassmannian consisting of all $p$-dimensional subspaces of $\reals^d$ \cite[Section 1.3.2]{ch03}.
 For every $x\in\setG^\reals(p,d)$, let $\operatorname{P}^\bot_x$ denote the orthogonal projection onto the orthogonal complement of $x$ in $\reals^d$.
-Let $\gamma_{p,d}$ be the unique uniformly distributed Borel regular measure on $\setG^\reals(p,d)$ with $\gamma_{p,d}(\setG^\reals(p,d))=1$ \citep[p.
+Let $\gamma_{p,d}$ be the unique uniformly distributed Borel regular measure on $\setG^\reals(p,d)$ with $\gamma_{p,d}(\setG^\reals(p,d))=1$ \cite[p.
 49]{ma99}.
 Fix $r\in(0,\infty)$ and consider the distortion function $\rho\colon \setG^\reals(p,d)\times \setS^{d-1}(r)\to [0,\infty)$ defined according to

-It follows that \citep[Proof of Lemma 3.11]{ma99}
+It follows that \cite[Proof of Lemma 3.11]{ma99}

 where

 with $y_i$ denoting the $i$-th entry of $y=(y_1, \dots ,y_d)$.
 The function $g_{p,d,r}(\delta)$ can be upper-bounded as follows: